meganhoney/lighthouse-web-notes/Week_6/Day_1/webservers.md

 Refers to way of adding code that runs after a server has received the request, but before it sends a response.
 Often used for things like:
 * User authentication (admin)

+## MVC
+* Model: Represents data in the program
+* View: Visual component of the app (output)
+* Controller: Logic in the app; bridges gap between model and view (gets data and sends it to output)